rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-aws.md

 - PDR covered VPCs must be configured with a private subnet and NAT gateway routing to 0.0.0.0/0, even for subnets configured with public IP assignment.
 NIDS appliances are never assigned public IPs and should be able to reach instances on their private addresses.
-- Egress and Ingress firewall rules as defined in the sections below
+- Egress and Ingress firewall rules as defined in [Rackspace PDR Threat Manager Network Requirements](/how-to/rackspace-pdr-nids-networking/)

 ##### For Rackspace manged AWS accounts